 Auto accidents caused by distracted driving are preventable.
 Help reduce the number of accidents and related injuries by immediately committing to attentive driving and spreading the word to others to do the same.

-If you or a loved one were injured in a distracted driving auto accident, get an experienced accident attorney on your side to protect your rights.
+If you or a loved one were injured in a distracted driving auto accident, get an experienced car accident lawyer on your side to protect your rights.
 Reach out to Dale E. Anstine today to learn more.
 With offices in York and Gettysburg, our team is proud to protect the injured across the Central Pennsylvania community.
 Consultations are always free, we’re available 24/7, and there’s no fee unless we win for you.